tarunlc/Fake-News-Detection/README.md

 # Fake-News-Detection

-he primary objective of this code is to build a model that can classify news articles as either "fake" or "real" based on the text content.
+The primary objective of this code is to build a model that can classify news articles as either "fake" or "real" based on the text content.

 What the Code Does:
 Data Loading: